LOOSE-LIPS/loose-lips-2.0/src/routes/blog/reeko-dualidad/index.md

 banner:
   - imported/reeko-dualidad/image1358.jpeg
 description: >-
-  Reeko&rsquo;s latest release on his own Mental disorder imprint is a work of art.
+  Reeko’s latest release on his own Mental disorder imprint is a work of art.
   Rough and elegant in equal parts, Dualidad is a sonic exploration of the evasive border where noise and music meet.
 It invites us on a deep, emotional journey through the dark universe of our unconscious.
 So find yourself a comfortable position, [...]Read More...